 The de Moya Foundation The de Moya Foundation is a 501(c)(3) non-profit organization that is committed to creating employment opportunities for young adults with unique abilities by building long term partnerships with the employers and providing support for the employees.
 They foster hope, confidence and independence to ensure successful employment outcomes and community inclusion.
 The de Moya Foundation supports both sides of the employment relationship for a substantial period of time.
 Email email@example.com

-Jewish Community Services of South Florida JCS has a multitude of employment programs including services to help the deaf and hard-of-hearing, vocational training for individuals with developmental disabilities, employment services for the homeless (Project HOPE) and JWorks, a JCS career counseling service in partnership with Greater Miami Jewish Federation.
+Jewish Community Services of South Florida JCS hosts two employment programs which focus on services to help the deaf and hard-of-hearing and J Works a career counseling service in partnership with Greater Miami Jewish Federation.

 The Dan Marino Foundation (DMF) is a results-driven nonprofit organization dedicated to improving the lives of persons with autism or other developmental disabilities.
 Using innovative approaches to problem solving and leveraging the latest computer technologies, the DMF is creating unprecedented opportunities for the disability community.
 At the core of the Foundation’s initiatives is Marino Campus, an intensive 10-month post-secondary educational program to help young adults with autism or other developmental disabilities bridge the gap between high school and employment